Alegres/awstraining-basics-hands-on/README.md

 ![](images/sns_4.png)

-15. Go to AWS -> S3 and create S3 bucket in which we will upload our script
+15. Go to AWS -> S3 and create S3 bucket in which we will upload our script  (optional)

 Specify only **unique name**.
 This must be unique globally (not only in your account)!

 Leave all other settings as default.

-16. Go inside the new bucket and click on "Upload" and select ec2_script.sh from your local computer
+16. Go inside the new bucket and click on "Upload" and select ec2_script.sh from your local computer  (optional)

 ![](images/s3_1.png)